MV Sycamore: Construction and career

 A tender was submitted by the Australian government for the construction of an offshore patrol vessel.
 The Abbott government chose the Damen Group's proposal to build the vessel in Vietnam as they found that no Australian shipbuilder was capable of building the type of ship requested in the tender within the budget and time frame required.
-Sycamore was constructed by at the 189 shipyard in Haiphong, Vietnam and laid down in 2014.
+Sycamore was constructed at the 189 shipyard in Haiphong, Vietnam and laid down in 2014.
 The vessel was launched on 30 August 2016.
 The RAN does not own the vessel, it leases Sycamore from the Serco-owned firm DMS Maritime.
 The vessel has a civilian crew provided by Teekay Australia.
 Military personnel provide the actual training aboard the vessel.
 While Sycamore is used primarily as an aviation training ship, the vessel is also used for familiarisation training for new RAN officers, mine warfare and diving support training as well as recovering training torpedoes and missiles and serving as a consort.
 Sycamore is the RAN's first dedicated training ship since HMAS Jervis Bay was decommissioned in 1994.

 Sycamore completed sea trials in April 2017.
 She arrived at Sydney on 26 June that year.
 Sycamore entered service with the RAN on 4 August 2017.
 In January 2020, Sycamore was deployed to the coast of Victoria in response to the bushfires in the region.

 In 2021 the RAN entered into negotiations with Damen to purchase a ship based on Sycamore's design that could be used for humanitarian assistance in the Pacific.
 These negotiations ended in failure, and the RAN acquired a secondhand offshore supply vessel instead which entered service in 2022 as the ADV Reliant.